AviatrixSystems/terraform-provider-aviatrix/website/docs/r/aviatrix_trans_peer.html.markdown

 # aviatrix_trans_peer

-The Account resource allows the creation and management of Aviatrix Transitive Peerings.
+The aviatrix_trans_peer resource allows the creation and management of Aviatrix Transitive Peerings.

 ## Example Usage